stackbill/docs/docs/marketplace-docs/hosting-apps/OWNCLOUD.md

  hostnamectl set-hostname $HOSTNAME
  ~~~

- Replace **$HOSTNAME** with a valid hostname and make sure the hostname have a proper A record.
+ Replace **$HOSTNAME** with a valid hostname and make sure the hostname has a proper A record.

  The Instance IP must have a proper PTR record.